 - Shape Future Generations: Whether you’re a parent, family member, teacher, or mentor, be aware of how you interact with the boys, teens, and young men in your life.
 Encourage males from a young age to express and talk about their emotions – even crying – and show them how to get help when they’re feeling bad.
 If your child is having a hard time coping with emotions or showing signs of a mental illness, take them to a therapist from a young age and help them become comfortable with getting this type of care.

 It’s okay to not feel okay.
 Ellie Mental Health is here to guide you in this journey.
-Call us today and get matched with a therapist.
+Get matched with a therapist today